Senate Republicans take first steps to change rules to speed up Trump's nominees

 Senate Majority Leader John Thune’s move is the latest salvo after a dozen years of gradual changes by both parties to weaken the filibuster and make the nominations process more partisan.
 He has said the Democrats’ obstruction is “unsustainable” as they have drawn out the confirmation process and infuriated Trump as many positions in his administration have remained unfilled.

+“We’re going to fix this today, and restore the longtime Senate precedent of expeditious confirmation, and the Senate’s role as first and foremost a legislative body,” Thune said.

 The Senate on Thursday evening moved forward on the proposed rule change with a 45-53 party line vote.
-The new rules would allow the Senate to move some of Trump’s nominees in groups of 48 at a time.
+The new rules proposal would allow the Senate to move some of Trump’s nominees in groups of 48 at a time.
+The Republican rules change stops short of speeding up votes on high-level Cabinet officials and lifetime judicial appointments.

-Republicans had delayed the votes for almost five hours on Thursday afternoon as a bipartisan group of senators tried to work out a deal that could be beneficial to both parties.
-But they cut those talks short amid an impasse as Democrats asked for more time to negotiate.

-“How much time is enough?”
-Thune, R-S.D., angrily asked Democrats as he moved to resume votes.
-He said that the deal was based on a Democratic proposal when President Joe Biden was in office and that the two parties had already been negotiating for weeks.

 Republicans will have to go through additional procedural steps next week for the process to be complete.
 And if all goes according to their plan, the first tranche of Trump's nominees — undersecretaries and staff positions for various agencies across the government as well as several ambassadors — could be confirmed as soon as next Thursday.

-The rules change effort comes as both parties have obstructed the other’s nominees for years, and as both Republicans and Democrats have advocated speeding the process when they are in the majority.
-The Republican rules change stops short of speeding up votes on high-level Cabinet officials and lifetime judicial appointments.
+The effort to change the rules comes as both parties have obstructed each other’s nominees for years, and as both Republicans and Democrats have advocated for speeding up the process when they are in the majority.

 Republicans have been pushing the rules change since early August, when the Senate left for a monthlong recess after a breakdown in bipartisan negotiations over the confirmation process and Trump told Senate Democratic Leader Chuck Schumer to “GO TO HELL!” on social media.